cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 To upload:
 - `./scripts/flash.sh olimex-stm32-e407`

-For this demo it's only necessary to connect a mini-USB cable to the USB-OTG 1 port, to see the console.
+For this demo it's only necessary to connect a minim USB cable to the USB-OTG 1 port, to see the console.
 Once you run the console, you should see this apps:

 ![image](imgs/adc_nsh.png)

-If you execute the application typing `adc_simple`, you will see a mesaure of the A1 pin every 100ms like in the image:
+If you execute the application typing `adc_simple`, you will see a measurement of the A1 pin every 100ms like in the image:

 ![image](imgs/adc_measure.png)

-# How to use  microROS demo:
+## How to use  micro-ROS demo:

 In this demo, we will use the alpha version of microROS for NuttX running under the Olimex-STM32-E407 board.
 With board running this demo we could create a ROS2 publisher or a ROS2 subscriber.
-The publisher will create an publish as a topic a progressive count of integers (From 0 to 1000).
+The publisher creates and publishes as a topic a progressive count of integers (From 0 to 1000).
-The subscriber will subscribe to that topic and will show the value of the number published.
+The subscriber subscribes to that topic and shows the value of the number published.

-This demo is a little bit different as the other demo because we need to follow another path to configure it.
+This demo is a little bit different as the other demos because we need to follow another path to configure it.
-We need to download the docker files of microROS, executing the next command:
+We need to download the docker files of micro-ROS, executing the next command:
 `git clone -b features/micro-ros https://github.com/microROS/docker`
 (Note: This repository might change of location)